GiulioCentorame/snakemake_tutorial/README.md

-# Hands-on introdution to Snakemake
+# Hands-on introduction to Snakemake

 ## Requirements